Adam is a partner in Gilbert + Tobin’s Corporate Advisory group.

 - ASX-listed companies undertaking material disposals, including Primary Health Care on its $155m sale of MedicalDirector to Affinity Equity Partners and the establishment of MedicalDirector’s long-term contractual arrangements with Primary’s retained businesses in relation a new SaaS clinical management product and Ardent Leisure on the sale of the d’Albora Marinas business;

-- the Carlyle Group on its proposed takeover of Redflex Holdings with Macquarie Special Situations Fund by scheme of arrangement.
+- the Carlyle Group on its proposed takeover of Redflex Holdings with Macquarie Special Situations Fund by scheme of arrangement; and

 - Brookfield Asset Management on its simultaneous takeover and scheme of arrangement of Prime Infrastructure Holdings (the former Babcock & Brown Infrastructure) as well as on its earlier $1.6b recapitalisation of Babcock & Brown Infrastructure.